10 Real Benefits of Teaching Kids How to Use an Abacus

 A lot of kids these days use calculators or mobile apps to do simple math.

-Learning to use an abacus helps people do math in their heads.
+Learning the abacus helps children perform calculations in their mind.
 Because of this, kids:

 - Become able to think for yourself